itsamrit/DSA/Subarray/Readme.md

+✅✅👉 If a subarray becomes valid again by adding left elements which are already deleted earlier then it cant be solved by sliding window.Solve it by recursion.

 👉 IF you need to pick either from left or right at each step there will subarray in middle so its a subarray prob.

 👉 All subarray prob excepth this 4 types and printing are done by dp